A double-dimensional approach to formal category theory: Kan extensions

 That the cells $\psi$ do factorise uniquely through the composite on the right follows, by definition, from the assumption that $\eta$ defines $l$ as a pointwise weak left Kan extension.
 This completes the proof. \end{proof}

-In closing this section we show how \thmref{pointwise Kan extensions in terms of pointwise weak Kan extensions} can be used to extend \propref{weak left Kan extensions along companions} to the pointwise case, in the setting of hypervirtual equipments (\defref{(fc, bl)-equipment}) that have cocartesian tabulations.
-This generalises the corresponding result for double categories given in \cite{Koudenburg14}. \begin{proposition} Consider the following factorisation in a hypervirtual equipment that has cocartesian tabulations.
+In closing this section we show how \thmref{pointwise Kan extensions in terms of pointwise weak Kan extensions} can be used to extend \propref{weak left Kan extensions along companions} to the pointwise case, in the setting of augmented virtual equipments (\defref{augmented virtual equipment}) that have cocartesian tabulations.
+This generalises the corresponding result for double categories given in \cite{Koudenburg14a}. \begin{proposition} Consider the following factorisation in an augmented virtual equipment that has cocartesian tabulations.

-The vertical cell $\eta$ defines $l$ as the pointwise left Kan extension of $d$ along $j$ in the $2$-category $V(\K)$, in the sense of Section 4 of \cite{Street74} (or see Section 2.4 of \cite{Weber07}), precisely if its factorisation $\eta'$ defines $l$ as the pointwise left Kan extension of $d$ along $j_*$ in $\K$. \end{proposition} Street's notion of pointwise Kan extension in a $2$-category uses the well known notion of \emph{comma object}; see \cite{Street74}, or \cite{Weber07} where it is called lax pullback.
-Instead of recalling the definition of comma object we record the following lemma, which relates it to that of tabulation. \begin{lemma} Consider vertical morphisms $\map fAC$ and $\map gBC$ in a hypervirtual double category $\K$.
+The vertical cell $\eta$ defines $l$ as the pointwise left Kan extension of $d$ along $j$ in the $2$"/category $V(\K)$, in the sense of Section 4 of \cite{Street74b} (or see Section 2.4 of \cite{Weber07}), precisely if its factorisation $\eta'$ defines $l$ as the pointwise left Kan extension of $d$ along $j_*$ in $\K$. \end{proposition} Street's notion of pointwise Kan extension in a $2$-category uses the well known notion of \emph{comma object}; see \cite{Street74b}, or \cite{Weber07} where it is called lax pullback.
+Instead of recalling the definition of comma object we record the following lemma, which relates it to that of tabulation. \begin{lemma} Consider vertical morphisms $\map fAC$ and $\map gBC$ in an augmented virtual double category $\K$.
 If both the nullary cartesian cell and the tabulation below exist then their composite defines $\tab{C(f, g)}$ as the comma object $f \slash g$ of $f$ and $g$ in $V(\K)$.

 \end{lemma} \begin{proof} This follows immediately from the fact that the universal properties defining the comma object of $f$ and $g$ in $V(\K)$ correspond precisely to universal properties satisfied by the tabulation of $C(f,g)$ in $\K$, by factorising them through the nullary cartesian cell that defines $C(f, g)$. \end{proof} \begin{proof}[Proof of \propref{pointwise left Kan extensions along companions}] Given any $\map fCB$ we consider the composite on the left below, where $\eta = \eta' \of \cocart$ and where $\cart \of \pi$ defines the comma object $j \slash f$, by the previous lemma.
 Hence $\eta$ defines $l$ as the pointwise left Kan extension in the $2$-category $V(\K)$ if, for any morphism $f$, the composite on the left defines $l \of f$ as a left Kan extension.
 The latter in turn means that the top assignment in the commutative diagram on the right, of assignments between collections of cells in $\K$ as shown, is a bijection.